St. Mary's Church, Udimore

 Instead of the normal Friday Farmers Market there is a 'By Locals, for the Locals' event being held in the Car Park outside the Brede Village Hall between 10 am and 12 noon every Friday morning.

-Stalls selling fresh meat, game, some smoked produce, cheese, eggs, bread, fruit and veg, hand-made cakes, quiches and ready meals are safely set out to comply with social distancing rules.
+Stalls selling fresh meat, game, some smoked produce, cheese, eggs, bread, fruit and veg, hand-made cakes, quiches and ready meals as well as apple juice are safely set out to comply with social distancing rules.

-Do come and support this local event particularly given all that is going on at the moment.
+Do come and support this local event, whatwever the weather, and particularly given all that is going on at the moment.

 For more information contact Gill Potterton of Glorious Food on 07590 621015 or email her on: firstname.lastname@example.org